willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 Set up a [OpenVPN](https://docs.pi-hole.net/guides/vpn/openvpn/overview/) or [WireGuard VPN](https://docs.pi-hole.net/guides/vpn/wireguard/overview/) server (perhaps on a Raspberry Pi!) to do this.
 Also consider looking into [PiVPN](https://www.pivpn.io/) to setup a Wireguard or OpenVPN server.

-My ASUS router supports OpenVPN so I managed to set one up running on my router hardware.
+My ASUS router supports OpenVPN so I managed to set one up using the ASUS UI running on my router hardware.